Amed Rosario Player Props: Guardians vs. Athletics

 Athletics Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Athletics pitching staff ranks 27th in the league.
+- The 7.8 strikeouts per nine innings put together by the Athletics pitching staff ranks 27th in MLB.

-- Athletics pitchers combine to give up 111 total home runs at a clip of 1.5 per game (most in the league).
+- Athletics pitchers combine to give up the most home runs in baseball (111 total, 1.5 per game).

-- Medina makes the start for the Athletics, his seventh of the season.
-He is 1-6 with a 7.55 ERA and 37 strikeouts in 39 1/3 innings pitched.
+- Blackburn gets the start for the Athletics, his fifth of the season.
+He is 0-0 with a 3.48 ERA and 23 strikeouts through 20 2/3 innings pitched.

-- The right-hander's last time out was on Thursday against the Tampa Bay Rays, when he tossed 4 2/3 innings, surrendering four earned runs while allowing eight hits.
+- His last time out was on Thursday against the Tampa Bay Rays, when the righty tossed 5 2/3 innings, surrendering two earned runs while allowing seven hits.

-- In eight games this season, the 24-year-old has amassed an ERA of 7.55, with 8.5 strikeouts per nine innings.
-Opponents are batting .288 against him.
+- In four games this season, the 29-year-old has amassed a 3.48 ERA and 10 strikeouts per nine innings, while allowing a batting average of .265 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.